 Again, it’s completely up to you.
 I want you to show up and be YOU, not some cute couple you are trying to imitate on Pinterest.
 I want you to feel comfortable and confident in whatever you choose to wear!
 You can be casual or more dressy.
 You can also choose to change outfits halfway through our session if you desire different looks!

 Focus on complimenting each other without matching; no one wants to relive the white shirts and khakis look.
-I love neutrals and jewel tones as they compliment skin tones best and are not distracting in photographs.
+I love neutrals and jewel tones as they complement skin tones best and are not distracting in photographs.
 And do not be afraid of patterns, it can be a great accent!
 I would recommend if you choose to wear patterns, make sure your partner is wearing something more neutral without conflicting patterns.
 Think about the environment you will be taking your photographs in too and try to fit that vibe.
 And, you will be MOVING around for your engagement photographs, so make sure that you can move in whatever outfit(s) you choose.
 You will want to be comfortable walking, sitting, maybe even dancing!
-And if you still feel unsure, here is my pinterest board for inspiration.
+And if you still feel unsure, here is my Pinterest board for inspiration.

 What should I bring to an engagement session?